 What is in it for the volunteer?

 You will join a friendly and growing organisation, where the mental health & wellbeing of those with a dissociative disorder is at the heart of our mission.
-We are a well-established charity with a well regarded reputation in this area.
+We are a well-established charity with a well-regarded reputation in this area.
 Your involvement as a Trustee will allow you to highlight your skills and experience for the benefit of vulnerable people.

 Time commitment: The Board meets every six weeks a year, collaborating with the Directors to oversee the strategic direction of the organisation as well as taking care of the Charity’s financial, legal and employment responsibilities.
 These on line meetings are usually held on Mondays from 18:00 to 20:00.
 Additionally, trustees are encouraged to participate in two Charity days annually, held on Saturdays, where all staff get together.
 There may also be some ad-hoc communications via email/telephone/Teams as required i.e., working on specific projects related to the trustees’ area of expertise.
 We estimate that this could be 3-6 hours a month.